Enhancing Information Freshness: An AoI Optimized Markov Decision Process: Introduction

 \section{Introduction}

 Harsh ocean environment put forward higher difficulty on ocean exploration \cite{1}.
 As a novel approach, utilizing autonomous underwater vehicles (AUVs) via reinforcement learning (RL) has merged as a significant research focus \cite{2}.
-Relying on Internet of underwater things (IoUT) \cite{8}, AUVs can communicate with each other and work in collaboration to accomplish human-insurmountable tasks \cite{3}.
-However, underwater tasks have mostly failed due to the observation delay caused by acoustic communication, leading to the non-causality of control policies \cite{4}.
+Relying on information updating networks (IUNs) \cite{8}, AUVs can communicate with each other and work in collaboration to accomplish human-insurmountable tasks \cite{3}.
+However, underwater tasks have mostly failed due to the observation delay caused by information limitation, leading to the non-causality of control policies \cite{4}.
 Although this issue can be alleviated by introducing states that incorporate past information and account for the future effects of control laws \cite{4}, it becomes increasingly challenging as the number of AUVs grows, leading to more complexity in both communication and decision-making processes \cite{5}.

 As a significant indicator evaluation the freshness of information, age of information (AoI) is proposed to measure the time elapsed at the receiver since the last information was generated until the most recent information is received \cite{6}.
 And it has been verified to solve the severe delay caused by constantly sampling and transmitting observation information \cite{7}.
 Central to this consensus is that minimizing AoI can enhance the freshness of information, thereby facilitating efficiency of subsequent decision-making process in the presence of observation delay \cite{7}.
 Currently, numerous studies have focused on optimizing AoI to aid decision-making in the context of land-based or underwater tasks.
 For example, Messaoudi \textit{et al.} optimized vehicle trajectories relying on minimizing average AoI while reducing energy consumption \cite{10279435}.
 Similarly, Lyu \textit{et al.} leveraged AoI to assess transmission delay impacts on state estimation, improving performance under energy constraints \cite{9442098}.
 These studies primarily aim to reduce AoI by improving motion strategies of agents, without considering the impact of information update strategies on AoI.
 They assume that agents instantaneously perform the current action upon receiving previous information.
 However, this zero-wait strategy has been shown to be suboptimal in scenarios with high variability in delay times \cite{8000687}.
 Conversely, it has been demonstrated that introducing waiting time before updating can achieve lower average AoI.
 This highlights the necessity of integrating optimized information update strategies into underwater tasks.